timmitra/xcode-test-example/README.md

-## Running UI Tests and Generating Coverage Reports
+## Running XCTest Unit and UI Tests and Generating Coverage Reports

 This project includes a helper script, `run_tests_with_coverage.sh`, to automate running Xcode UI tests and generating coverage reports.